thewachdog/personal-notes/README.md

 # personal-notes

-Ennoda personal notes inga irukkum .. all taken from me from various sources [For MY use Only :)]
+Ennoda personal notes inga irukkum .. all are taken from various sources (For personal use Only :D)